 - Unique account, unique password.
 Having different passwords for various accounts helps prevent cyber criminals from gaining access to these accounts and protect you in the event of a breach.
 It’s important to mix things up—find easy-to remember ways to customize your standard password for different sites.

 - Double your login protection.
-Enable multi-factor authentication (MFA) to ensure that the only person who has access to your account is you.
+Use multi-factor authentication (MFA) to ensure that the only person who has access to your account is you.
 Use it for email, banking, social media, and any other service that requires logging in.
-If MFA is an option, enable it by using a trusted mobile device, such as your smartphone, an authenticator app, or a secure token—a small physical device that can hook onto your key ring.
+Enable MFA by using a trusted mobile device, such as your smartphone, an authenticator app, or a secure token—a small physical device that can hook onto your key ring.